khushi-411-projects/freeCodeCamp/Web-Design/README.md

 # **Creating Google Forms**

-This code creates **Google Forms.** Originaly this code is completed by my sister `Krishna Agrawal` under me.
+This code creates **Google Forms.** Originaly this code is completed by my sister `Krishna Agrawal` under `Me`.
 It is a simple **Fun Quiz** for children to learn HTML.
 This part is completely for learning purpose.

 ### **Things Learnt**